First high pass to Haute Asco

 Water

-The countries we visit all have tap water that is drinkable.
-If for any reason a particular hotel is having a problem with a remote mountain water supply they will normally post a sign over the tap indicating that you must not drink the water.
-At all times you are welcome to ask your guide/instructor if the water can be drunk.
-We would ask, for environmental reasons, that you avoid using single-use plastic bottles, and bring a water bottle that can be used repeatedly.
+The countries we visit all have tap water which is drinkable.
+If for any reason a particular hotel or mountain hut is having a problem with a water supply they will normally post a sign over the tap indicating that you must not drink the water.
+In some remote accommodation in the mountains a shortage of water may mean that showers are not available.

 • A passport with 6 months remaining validity at the end of your stay is generally required.
 Please check the relevant embassy or consulate for the country you are visiting, paying attention to your citizenship.
 It is your responsibility to ensure that you have the correct travel documents and visas for your holiday.
 Visa requirements and charges are subject to change without notice.